MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/configure-endpoints-sccm-windows-defender-advanced-threat-protection.md

 2. Extract the contents of the .zip file to a shared, read-only location that can be accessed by the network administrators who will deploy the package.
 You should have a file named *WindowsDefenderATPOffboardingScript_valid_until_YYYY-MM-DD.cmd*.

-3. Import the configuration package by following the steps in the [How to Create Packages and Programs in Configuration Manager](https://technet.microsoft.com/library/gg682112.aspx#BKMK_Import) topic.

-4. Deploy the package by following the steps in the [How to Deploy Packages and Programs in Configuration Manager](https://technet.microsoft.com/library/gg682178.aspx) topic.
+3. Deploy the package by following the steps in the [How to Deploy Packages and Programs in Configuration Manager](https://technet.microsoft.com/library/gg682178.aspx) topic.

     a.
 Choose a predefined device collection to deploy the package to.